qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

-Beyond this, a back-end can opt into one or more of the following additional capabilities to extend minimal Adaptive Profile compliance with additional features.
-A maximal Adaptive Profile program adds all of the following capabilities.
-The extended possible Adaptive Profile capabilities a program can express are:
+Beyond this, a back-end can opt into one or more of the following additional capabilities to extend minimal adaptive profile compliance with additional features.
+A maximal adaptive profile program adds all of the following capabilities.
+The extended possible adaptive profile capabilities a program can express are:

 8. Qubit resetting (`__quantum__qis__reset__body` supported in the instruction set).
 9. Classical computations on integers.